shortbloke/DogDoor/README.md

 ## Potential TODO List

-* Determine if larger drive gear can increase speed of door operation.
 * Experiment with ISO11784 134.2K RFID Module to read RFID tags in our pets.
 As an alternative to using the infrared sensor outside.
 * Investigate locking mechanisms, solenoid?